Human trafficking is a global, complex, and heartbreaking issue

 Vulnerability creates opportunity for traffickers

 Individuals living in difficult conditions can become desperate, and that desperation makes them vulnerable.
 While the following categories do not cause human trafficking, they do create a state of vulnerability and ideal opportunities for traffickers to strike.

 Human trafficking can have physical, emotional, and psychological effects on anyone involved.
 It has the power to impact someone’s life forever.
 Here are some common ways human trafficking affects victims and perpetrators.
 As you read through this section, keep in mind that many traffickers also experience trauma because of what they see and do to others, and many traffickers have been victimized themselves at some point in their lives.

 Effects of human trafficking on the trafficker(s)

 What you can do to help

 Here at The Exodus Road, we believe we all have a role to play in creating a free world.
-Our organization focuses on working with local police to find and free modern slaves and arrest traffickers, but there are numerous ways YOU can help fight human trafficking in your own community.
+There are numerous ways YOU can help fight human trafficking in your own community.

 - Bring awareness to your social circles so your friends and family know more about trafficking

 - Call the National Human Trafficking Hotline if you notice suspicious activity